 Brynn lives in Hockessin, Del., with her husband and son, and their Maltese.
 When work isn’t the focus, Brynn can be found practicing yoga, going on hikes and enjoying time with her family and friends.

-Brittany Powers is the Interim Director of Health & Wellness at the University of Delaware Center for Disabilities Studies.
-She oversees multiple projects aimed at supporting the systems that serve children and youth with special healthcare needs, as well as families of individuals with developmental disabilities and autism.
-Brittany serves as the CDC Act Early Ambassador to Delaware and is a current doctoral student in the Health Behavior Science and Promotion program at UD.
-She received her Master’s in Public Health and Certificate in Health Education from New York Medical College.
+Brittany Powers previously served as the Interim Director of Health & Wellness at the University of Delaware Center for Disabilities Studies.
+She oversaw multiple projects aimed at supporting the systems that serve children and youth with special healthcare needs, as well as families of individuals with developmental disabilities and autism.
+Brittany served as the CDC Act Early Ambassador to Delaware and is a current doctoral student in the Health Behavior Science and Promotion program at UD.
+She received her master’s in Public Health and Certificate in Health Education from New York Medical College.

 Brittany’s passion for disability studies arose while a fellow in the Leadership Education in Neurodevelopmental and related Disabilities (LEND) program at the Westchester Institute for Human Development.
 During her training, Brittany conducted an extensive review on available autism screening tools and participated in a research study of caseworker knowledge of disabilities in the child welfare system.